Definition of Form S-8

 Conclusion

-- Companies who are shell Companies at present or were shell Companies within 60 days are eligible to file this form.
+- Companies that are shell Companies at present or were shell Companies within 60 days are eligible to file this form.

-- Form S-8 is a short-form registration form requiring the least disclosures as compared to long-form registration earlier.
+- Form S-8 requires the least disclosures compared to earlier long-form registrations.

 - The consultants and advisors must act in a bonafide manner after the issuance of securities, and there should be an agreement in writing between the issuer and the consultant.

-- Form S-8 is issued to employees, and the definition of employees is wide enough to cover major service providers.
+- The company issues Form S-8 to employees, and the definition of employees is broad enough to include major service providers.
 However, it does not include persons involved in capital-raising activities for the issuer or the market maker of the stocks of the issuer.

 Recommended Articles